chameleon-ai/webm-guide/README.md

 # Subtitles
 Subtitle burn-in is pretty easy in ffmpeg using the [subtitles](https://ffmpeg.org/ffmpeg-filters.html#subtitles-1) filter.
 You can specify external or embedded subs.\
-- For internal subs: `subtitles=input.mkv:si=1` where si is the subtitle index.
+- For internal subs: `-vf subtitles=input.mkv:si=1` where si is the subtitle index.
-- For external subs: `subtitles=subs.ass`
+- For external subs: `-vf subtitles=subs.ass`

 You can identify embedded subtitles using ffprobe:\
 `ffprobe -v error -select_streams s -of csv=p=0 -show_entries stream=index:stream_tags=language input.mkv`\